Please sign our petition to Reinstate BBC Longwave

-In May 2023 the BBC announced plans to cease broadcasting on Longwave in the near future, ending nearly 90 years of longwave broadcasts from the historic Droitwich Transmitter as well as output from its two Scottish subsidiaries.
-It was announced that a separate longwave schedule would cease by the end of March 2024, leaving longwave’s survival uncertain beyond that point.
-The Campaign to Keep Longwave exists to oppose this shutdown.
+In May 2023 the BBC announced plans to cease broadcasting on Longwave, ending nearly 90 years of longwave broadcasts from the historic Droitwich Transmitter as well as output from its two Scottish subsidiaries. at 0100 BST on 27th June 2026, Radio 4 Longwave came off the air to the sound of the National Anthem, around 102 years since transmissions beginning from Daventry in 1925.
+The Campaign to Keep Longwave was founded oppose this shutdown.
 We believe that longwave radio is a vital piece of national infrastructure as well as an important part of the UK’s broadcasting heritage that continues to provide a lifeline to many.
-Please support our petition to prevent its demise.
-Click here to sign our petition to the BBC to keep Radio 4 broadcasting on Longwave.
+Please support our petition to reinstate longwave radio in some form here.
+We are also in the process of launching a separate petition to retain Radio 5 on Medium-wave as a second-best option for national radio resilience.

 How else can you help?